 |– many independent claims||– limited no. of indep claims|

 |– scope of claims is often limited by examples|

 Foreign prosecution usually takes at least three to five years from filing to grant.
-The process is even longer in practice because patent applicants usually delay their file foreigns until about a year after filing their U.S. utility application (without PCT) and about two and years after filing their U.S. utility application (with PCT).
-Additional delays can occur where the applicant fails to request when filing the foreign application.
+The process is even longer in practice because patent applicants usually delay their foreign filings until about a year after filing their U.S. utility application (without PCT) and about two years after filing their U.S. utility application (with PCT).
+Additional delays can occur where the applicant fails to request examination when filing the foreign application.

 One critical word of caution — most countries outside the U.S. are “absolute novelty” countries.
 Applications must either be (a) filed in those countries before the invention is made public, (through publication, sale, or otherwise), or (b) the foreign application must be able to claim priority to a U.S. or PCT application filed before the invention was made public.